hdShang/arxiv-daily/docs/cs-CL/2025-09-01/papers/250901035v1-we-politely-insist-your-llm-must-learn-the-persian-art-of-taarof.md

 ---
 layout: default
-title: We Politely Insist: Your LLM Must Learn the Persian Art of Taarof
+title: "We Politely Insist: Your LLM Must Learn the Persian Art of Taarof"
 ---

 # We Politely Insist: Your LLM Must Learn the Persian Art of Taarof